 Interestingly, investing in companies doing the right thing ethically is not bad for your investing returns.
-In the chart above you can see that the portfolio return for the Top 20 ESG Companies for the previous 2 years was 40%, compared to a return for the NASDAQ 100 of 36.9% and only 28.5% for the S&P500.
+In the chart above, you can see that the portfolio return for the Top 20 ESG Companies for the previous two years was 40%, compared to a return for the NASDAQ 100 of 36.9% and only 28.5% for the S&P500.

 ESG Portfolio Performance Over 2 & 5 Years

 5 Year ESG Portfolio Performance

 In fact, if we take a look even further back, we can see that the 5-year return for this Stock Rover ESG portfolio was 113%, compared to 108% for the NASDAQ 100 and 77.3% for the S&P500.